-- (B) any offender, regardless of risk level, adjudicated for a felony-that, if committed by an adult, would constitute an off-grid felony, rape as defined in K.S.A.
+- (B) any offender, regardless of risk level, adjudicated for a felony that, if committed by an adult, would constitute an off-grid felony, rape as defined in K.S.A.
 2015 Supp.
 21-5503, and amendments thereto, aggravated criminal sodomy as defined in K.S.A.
 2015 Supp.
 21-5504(b) (3), and amendments thereto, or murder in the second degree as defined in K.S.A.
 2015 Supp.
 21-5403, and amendments thereto, may be under court jurisdiction for up to 42 months or up to 66 months if the judge conducts a departure hearing and finds substantial and compelling reasons to impose a departure sentence as provided in K.S.A.
 2015 Supp.
-38-2371, and amendments thereto - (c) There shall be no overall case length limit for a juvenile adjudicated for a felony that, if committed by an adult, would constitute an off-grid felony or a nondrug severity level 1 through 4 person felony. - (e)(d) When a juvenile is adjudicated for multiple counts, the maximum overall case length shall be calculated based on the most severe adjudicated count or any other adjudicated count at the court's discretion.
+38-2371, and amendments thereto. - (c) There shall be no overall case length limit for a juvenile adjudicated for a felony that, if committed by an adult, would constitute an off-grid felony or a nondrug severity level 1 through 4 person felony. - (e)(d) When a juvenile is adjudicated for multiple counts, the maximum overall case length shall be calculated based on the most severe adjudicated count or any other adjudicated count at the court's discretion.
 The court shall not run multiple adjudicated counts consecutively. - (d)(e) When the juvenile is adjudicated for multiple cases simultaneously, the court shall run those cases concurrently. - (e)(f) Upon expiration of the overall case length limit as defined in subsection (b), the court's jurisdiction terminates and shall not be extended. - (f)(g) (1) For the purposes of placing juvenile offenders on probation pursuant to K.S.A.
 2015 Supp.
-38-2361, and amendments thereto, the court shall establish a specific term of probation as specified in this subsection based on the most serious adjudicated count in combination with the results of a risk and needs assessment, as follows, except that the term of probation shall not exceed the overall case length limit: - (A) Low-risk and moderate-risk offenders adjudicated for a misdemeanor and low-risk offenders adjudicated for a felony may be placed on probation for a term up to six months; - (B) high-risk offenders adjudicated for a misdemeanor and moderaterisk offenders adjudicated for a felony may be placed on probation for a term up to nine months; - (C) high-risk offenders adjudicated for a felony may be placed on probation for a term up to 12 months. - (2) The court may only extend the term of probation if a juvenile needs time to complete an evidence-based program-that the juvenile has already begun as determined to be necessary based on the results of a validated risk and needs assessment.
+38-2361, and amendments thereto, the court shall establish a specific term of probation as specified in this subsection based on the most serious adjudicated count in combination with the results of a risk and needs assessment, as follows, except that the term of probation shall not exceed the overall case length limit: - (A) Low-risk and moderate-risk offenders adjudicated for a misdemeanor and low-risk offenders adjudicated for a felony may be placed on probation for a term up to six months; - (B) high-risk offenders adjudicated for a misdemeanor and moderaterisk offenders adjudicated for a felony may be placed on probation for a term up to nine months; - (C) high-risk offenders adjudicated for a felony may be placed on probation for a term up to 12 months. - (2) The court may-only extend the term of probation if a juvenile needs time to complete an evidence-based program-that the juvenile has already begun as determined to be necessary based on the results of a validated risk and needs assessment.
+The court may also extend the term of probation for good cause shown for two months for low-risk offenders, four months for moderate-risk offenders and six months for high-risk offenders.
 Prior to extension of the initial probationary term, the court shall find and enter into the written record the criteria permitting extension of probation.
 Extensions of probation shall only be granted incrementally and shall not exceed the overall case length limit.